 Annual Fishing & Hunting Show at the Connecticut Convention Center

-Military Discount: On Saturday, March 30, the first 200 veterans in line get in free with military/veterans ID.
+Military Discount: On Saturday, March 21, the first 200 veterans in line get in free with a military or veteran association-issued ID.